jjclark1982/calc/README.md

 Hitting the enter key will cause the program to evaluate the arguments and print the result.
 In this case `1`.

-The program must follow the usual laws of arithmetic which says
+The program must follow the usual rules of arithmetic which say:

 1. The `x` `/` and `%` operators must all be evaluated before the `+` and `–` operators.
 2. Operators must be evaluated from left to right.